 “I truly am so grateful for all the clinicians, patients, and families who choose to participate in this research,” says Dr. Hamilton.
 “While there are non-invasive methods, such as studies involving MRI and EEG, the level of detail that comes from intracranial recordings is unprecedented and being able to understand that comprehensive map of sound, particularly those sounds that make up speech and language, across the entire brain can improve outcomes for people who have to have brain surgery as well as targeted treatments and therapies.
 Our participants are helping to advance knowledge as well as inform future care, and the work we’re doing wouldn’t be possible without their generosity.”

 If you are a patient or clinician interested in learning more about the research conducted at the Hamilton Lab, visit here.

-If you are interested in scheduling an appointment with the Comprehensive Pediatric Epilepsy Center, call 1-512-628-1855 or visit here.
+For more information or to schedule an appointment with the Dell Children’s Comprehensive Pediatric Epilepsy Center, call 1-512-628-1855 or visit here.

 Women’s Health Expert Weighs in on Monoclonal Antibody Therapy for Pregnant Patients